Lead-Safe Wisconsin: How to Make Your Home Lead-Safe

 In most cases, children with lead poisoning don't show symptoms until it is too late.
 The only way to know for sure if a child has been exposed to lead is through a blood test.

-• Children between age 3 and 5 should also receive a blood test if they have not been tested before.
+• Children between ages 3 and 5 should also receive a blood test if they have not yet been tested.

 Get support